casadoj/mekong_usecase/_sources/docs/2_warmup.md

 </lfbinding>
 ```

 In the `<lfoptions>` element, the initialization model is deactivated, and several options that control the outputs reported by the simulation must be activated.
 In the succeeding run, we need to use the end state of this warmup run as the initial state; for that, the option `repEndMaps` is activated, which will create a NetCDF map for each state variable at the last timestep of the simulation.
-Only for the sake of showing another way of defining the initial conditions, I decided to report the map stack (maps of evolution over time) of the lower groundwater storage; for that, we can keep the option `repStateMaps` deactivated, but we must switch on the option `repLZMaps`.
+Only for the sake of showing another way of defining the initial conditions, we decided to report the map stack (evolution over time) of the lower groundwater storage; to do so, we can keep the option `repStateMaps` deactivated, but we must switch on the option `repLZMaps`.

 In the `<lfuser>` element, the first thing to do is to set the start and end of the simulation, and to configure reporting at every timestep in the variable `ReportSteps`.
-Then, the name and location of the output maps are defined; these maps represent the model state variables at the last timestep of the simulation and the stack map of the lower groundwater zone storage.
+Then, the name and location of the output maps are defined; these maps represent the model state variables at the last timestep of the simulation, and the stack map of the lower groundwater zone storage.
 For the sake of simplicity, in the snippet above only a few of them are shown.
-I chose to save the end maps in the _initial_ subfolder of the project, together with the outputs of the initialization run, whereas the map stacks will be saved in the subfolder _output/warmup_.
+We chose to save the end maps in the _initial_ subfolder of the project, together with the outputs of the initialization run, whereas the map stack will be saved in the subfolder _output/warmup_.

 In the `<lfbinding>` element, we must define the initialization maps we've just created with the [initialization run](1_initialization.ipynb).